ipdk-io/networking-recipe/docs/guides/es2k/building-p4cp-acc.md

 The `//` at the beginning of the prefix path is a shortcut provided by the helper script.
 It will be replaced with the sysroot directory path.

+To do a clean build, issue the command `rm -fr build` before running `config-cross-recipe.sh`.
+You may also want to remove the installation directory from the previous build.

 ### Building P4 Control Plane